DataNext27/TouchPortal_SteelSeriesGG/README.md

   - [Authors](#authors)

 ## Installation
+Follow this installation process only if you want to use Npcap to make the plugin work
 1. Download and install [Npcap](https://npcap.com/#download) (Used by the plugin to discuss with Sonar)
    - If not already installed on your pc, install [.NET Runtime 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0/runtime?cid=getdotnetcore&os=windows&arch=x64)
-2. Download the [latest version](https://github.com/DataNext27/TouchPortal_SteelSeriesGG/releases/latest) of the plugin
+2. Download the [latest version using Npcap](https://github.com/DataNext27/TouchPortal_SteelSeriesGG/releases/1.1.5) of the plugin
 3. Open Touch Portal
    - Click the settings button
    - Click import plugin